neumaneuma/Blog/DecodingTheConfusingWorldOfEncodings/encoding.md

 > ## Our message is safe because it's encoded using base64

+This statement deals with several different concepts.
+I'll start by going over the different types of encoding.

+As best as I can tell there are 2 different types of encodings: [character encodings](https://en.wikipedia.org/wiki/Character_encoding) and [binary-to-text encodings](https://en.wikipedia.org/wiki/Binary-to-text_encoding).
+ASCII and UTF-8 are examples of character encodings.
+Base64 is one example of a binary-to-text encoding.

+What's the difference?
+Both character encodings and binary-to-text encodings share the same goal of turning bits into characters.
+However, character encodings are designed to produce human-readable output.
+Binary-to-text encodings are designed to turn bits into human-printable output.

+Wait, what?
+That was a nebulous distinction you say?
+Okay, let me try to explain it in a different way.
+A character encoding like ASCII is really good for data storage and transmission.
+For example, say you're writing a speech.
+You want to save it on your computer so you don't have to re-type it every time.
+The computer stores that speech as a bunch of `1`s and `0`s.
+ASCII is needed to translate those bits back into the words, letters, and punctuation that make up the speech.
+In the same way, say you want to upload the speech to the cloud.
+The exact same process is needed to transport that speech over the Internet.

+Base64 is an example of a binary-to-text encoding.
+In fact, it's pretty much the only one in use, much like UTF-8 is for character encodings.
+It is a subset of ASCII, containing 64 of the 128 ASCII characters: `a-z`, `A-Z`, `0-9`, `+`, and `/`.
+It doesn't contain characters like `NUL` or `EOF`.
+Those characters are non-printable characters.
+It is often used to translate a binary file to text, or even a text file with non-printable characters to one with only printable characters.
+The benefits of this are that you can output the contents of any type of file, no matter what data it contains.
+It doesn't have to be limited to a file either; it can be just a string, such as a password.
+Also, you are guaranteed to always have characters that can be displayed, no matter what the underlying bits are.
+That is something UTF-8 cannot accomplish.
+How does Base64 do it?

+First things first, encoding is not the same as encryption.
+I guess people confuse the terms because they both start with "enc", and both take plaintext and turn it into gibberish.

+Encoding turns plaintext into seeming gibberish, however, it is intended to be easily turned back into plaintext.

 > ## Python uses Unicode strings for encoding

 In python 2 there are a class of string literals that are known as [unicode strings](https://docs.python.org/2/howto/unicode.html#encodings).
 They are delineated by prefixing the character `u` to a string literal (e.g., `u'abc'`).
 I am not a fan of the term unicode string because it leads to the confusion that unicode is an encoding.
 So what exactly does python mean when it refers to unicode strings?